Blog

 2. Increase Your Consumption of these Fruits and Berries to Improve Your Skin

 If you’re a berry lover, this one’s for you!
 Blackberries, blueberries, strawberries, and plums are the highest fruits in antioxidants.
 Antioxidants have the power to protect skin cells against membrane damage caused by sun exposure.
-To guard these cells against disintegration is to guard the skin against premature aging and can help skin look younger for longer.
+To guard these cells against disintegration is to guard the skin against premature aging and can help the skin look younger for longer.

 Incorporate these fruits into a smoothie, add berries to your morning cereal, or include them in salads for a fresh twist.
 Or simply add them to the side of any meal or dessert!
-If you’re not a fan of these fruits, try other high antioxidant foods like artichokes, beans (red, black, pinto), prunes, and pecans.
+If you’re not a fan of these fruits, try other high-antioxidant foods like artichokes, beans (red, black, pinto), prunes, and pecans.

 3. Improve Your Skin by Consuming Fatty Acids